docpad-archive/documentation/01-start/04-begin.html.md

 </html>
 ```

-Now if we go to [http://localhost:9778/about.html](http://localhost:9778/about.html) we'll be able to see that page in our browser!
-Awesome.
+Now, if you go to [http://localhost:9778/about.html](http://localhost:9778/about.html), you'll see the page in our browser.
+Awesome!

-However, duplicating that layout information inside our home page and our about page is pretty redundant.
-For instance, if we wanted to change the contents of `<head>` to something else, then we'll have to change it in two places!
-This is where layouts come in.
+But you know what’s *not* so awesome?
+Duplicating that layout information from the homepage.
+For instance, if you wanted to change the contents of `<head>`, you’d have to change it in two places!

-Layouts wrap around our documents, so we can define the surrounding areas of a document only once!
-So what we will do is move the wrapper stuff of our two documents into a new layout located at `src/layouts/default.html.eco`.
-Doing so, we'll end up with the following:
+This is where **layouts** come in.
+Layouts “wrap” around documents, and reduce this kind of redundancy.
+They define the *surrounding* areas of a document.

+So what you’ll do is move the wrapper stuff from your two documents into a new layout.

+Create `src/layouts/default.html.eco`, with the following:

 - `src/layouts/default.html.eco`